Tap to display sub-menu choices,

 After you have narrowed your topic, you can develop a research question.
 Begin by brainstorming questions and write down the ideas that pop into your mind.
 Remember, some of the best research questions involve challenging and controversial issues.
 After you have answered these questions and you are satisfied with your answers, it is time to write up your ISP research question and submit it to SIT Study Abroad, along with the rest of your application.

-The admissions committee reviews complete applications in batches by program, until the program is full and a waiting list has been created.
+The admissions committee reviews complete applications competitively in batches by program, until the program is full and a waiting list has been created.
 Applications will only be reviewed after the opening date, once the application is complete.
 Program sizes are small and therefore the admissions committee may limit the number of offers of admission given to students from the same institution.

 If for some reason your first-choice program is not available, we will work with you to identify a second-choice program.
 In most cases, students will only need to submit select additional materials — you will not be asked to reapply.
 You may write a second-choice program on your application, but SIT Study Abroad will contact you before changing your program affiliation; second choices will not automatically be considered.